 Why It’s Important to Rest Up - Tips to Improve Your Sleep Quality

 Amidst our hectic and very busy lifestyles, sleeping is the most natural and effective way to rest, regenerate energy, and recharge your entire body.

 Sleep is very important for every human being.
 When you get ample time for sleep (7 to 9 hours of sleep per night for adults), it ensures that you will be ready to take on the activities ahead of you the next day, whatever they may be—work, family, or other responsibilities.

-But getting enough sleep every day is important as it directly affects your physical and mental health.
+But, getting enough sleep every day is important as it directly affects your physical and mental health.
 If you are short of sleep, there is a high chance that you will be less productive and a lot more cranky, not to mention you may suffer potential serious problems associated with chronic sleep deprivation such as high blood pressure, diabetes, heart attack, heart failure, and stroke.
-Other potential problems include obesity, reduced immune system function, lower sex drive, and depression.

-The good thing, however, is that there are ways to take charge of your sleeping habits and get better quality sleep each night.
-In this article, we highlight some top tips to improve the quality of your sleep so you get more of it and rest up adequately.
+Other potential problems of no or low quality sleep include obesity, reduced immune system function, lower sex drive, and depression.
+The good news, however, is that there are ways to take charge of your sleeping habits and get better quality sleep each night.
+In this article, we highlight some top tips to improve your sleep quality so you get better sleep and rest up adequately.

 Let’s dive in…